yuanyu90221/StandardIOSum/README.md

 # StandardIOSum

-This is the repository for test kotlin with stdinIo
+This is the repository for test kotlin with standard IO

 ## original solution